 XX. - Florida Building Code technical amendments; limit enclosures below required elevations for {buildings / dwellings} in flood hazard areas.
-Enclosed areas below the required elevation for {buildings / dwellings} in flood hazard areas shall be not more than {insert selected size limit} square feet in area, except for perimeter wall (crawlspace) foundations that have a wall height less than five (5) feet, unless enclosed by lattice or screening.
+The area enclosed below the required elevation for {buildings / dwellings} in flood hazard areas shall be not more than {insert selected size limit} square feet in area unless the areas are enclosed by lattice or screening.
+The size limit does not apply to for perimeter wall (crawlspace) foundations that have a wall height less than {insert height, usually 4 or 5} feet.